Have you thought about using your life insurance policy as a retirement plan?

-You probably wonder now why would anyone use life insurance as a retirement plan.
-If you are thinking this, we did our job: it is not a fruitful strategy for most people.
-Most people are better off investing in a Roth IRA (if they qualify) or through their employer-sponsored retirement plan.
+Yes, you can certainly use life insurance as a retirement plan.
+However, it requires a balance.
+Do you need to invest all of your money in an IUL?
+If you are thinking this, we did our job: it Most people are better off investing in a Roth IRA (if they qualify) or through their employer-sponsored retirement plan.
 However, there is a section of people who could use life insurance as a retirement plan.
-They include:

 (1) those who have maxed out their retirement contributions.
 Keep in mind, even holding tax-advantaged stock could be a better option.
 Tax-advantaged stock includes those that offer qualified dividends and held over a year.
 See our illustration above.